 He locked the door behind him and walked back down the corridor to the control room.
 The guards were studying him nervously, and he could read them quite easily.
 They were waiting for him to leave so they could inform Tarkin of the situation.
 Vader stopped in the middle of the room, and began to speak softly.
 "The boy is to be moved to a chamber adjacent to my own, immediately."

 The guard straightened smartly and saluted.
 "As you wish, Lord Vader."
 He then gestured to his men and they went to retrieve the boy.
 Not wishing to confront Luke again so soon, Vader let himself out and made his way to the observation deck where he knew he would find Tarkin.
 It was very important that he make himself very clear: the boy was his responsibility, and none of Tarkin's business.

 Indeed, Tarkin was on deck, busy giving out orders for a new course.
 "Ah, Lord Vader," the Grand Moff acknowledged as he approached, "We are now tracking the rebel ship that escaped earlier and have traced them to the Yavin system.
 They are most likely hiding on one of the moons of Yavin Prime.
 Scouts have been sent there to confirm."

-Tarkin nodded.
-"I should guess you have already interrogated him then.
+Tarkin sighed.
+"I was told.
+I should guess you have already interrogated him then.
 What did you find out?"